unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Practice analytics: The software offers advanced analytics and reporting features, which can help practices track patient demographics, referral sources, and financial performance.
 * Patient portal: EyeMD EMR Healthcare includes a secure patient portal, which allows patients to access their medical records, schedule appointments, and communicate with their providers.

-**Eyefinity EHR**
+### 27) Eyefinity EHR

 Eyefinity EHR is a cloud-based EHR system that offers a range of features designed specifically for eye care professionals.
 The software includes modules for patient management, e-prescribing, and inventory management.
 Eyefinity EHR is user-friendly and customizable, allowing you to create templates that fit your workflow.

 **Benefits:**

-Seamless integration with other Eyefinity products
+* Seamless integration with other Eyefinity products

-Automated appointment reminders
+* Automated appointment reminders

-Easy-to-use e-prescribing
+* Easy-to-use e-prescribing

-Mobile app for on-the-go access
+* Mobile app for on-the-go access

-Automated coding and billing
+* Automated coding and billing

-What makes it different:
+**What makes it different:**

 Eyefinity EHR is designed specifically for eye care professionals and offers an inventory management module, making it a great option for ophthalmologists who also sell glasses or contacts.